By Deborah Jeanne Sergeant

 If you have good math, customer service and analytical skills, you may be well suited to work as a medical biller.

-According to the US Department of Labor’s Bureau of Labor Statistics, employment for these positions is expected to grow 22% in the next few years.
+According to the US Department of Labor’s Bureau of Labor Statistics, through practices like permanent staffing, employment for these positions is expected to grow 22% in the next few years.

 “In Central New York in the past 30 days alone, there have been 21 job postings for medical billing,” said Mike Metzgar, associate vice president of economic and workforce development for Onondaga Community College.
 “In the past year, there were 92.”

-Many times, people get into billing because they have a background in the medical field as a nurse or CNA, but were injured and can no longer perform the physical aspects of the work.
+Many times, people get into medical billing because they have a background in the medical field as a nurse or CNA, but were injured and can no longer perform the physical aspects of the work.
 People with experience in customer service also find a smooth transition into billing.
 People with entry level experience in accounting or banking may get in a medical billing office; however, health care billing knowledge is helpful.
-But anyone with a high school diploma may enroll.
+People who took Online Medical Coding Courses may also have a better chance at landing this job.

 “Once in the field, there is enormous upward potential for those who want to grow their career,” Metzgar said.
 “We are committed to providing people with short-term training that leads directly to living wage jobs.”